The Gateway To Belief and Unity

-Effectively there are three steps to forgiveness: The first is regretting the negative behavior.
-The second is resolving for only positive behavior in the future and then saying, “I am sorry” for the offending behavior.
+Effectively there are three steps to forgiveness: The first is regretting the negative behaviour.
+The second is resolving for only positive behaviour in the future and then saying, “I am sorry” for the offending behaviour.

-In the olden days, if we were sorry for something that we did, we would also bring a sacrifice to the Beis Hamikdosh / the Holy Temple, however this gift was not the essence of the restoration of the relationship rather it was after the relationship was repaired through the previous three steps that the gift of the sacrifice was brought to restore the former intensity of love.
+In the olden days, if we were sorry for something that we did, we would also bring a sacrifice to the Beis Hamikdosh / the Holy Temple – however this gift was not the essence of the restoration of the relationship, rather it was after the relationship was repaired through the previous three steps that the gift of the sacrifice was brought to restore the former intensity of love.

 These days we can substitute charity instead of a sacrifice.

-- The Book For Benoinim – The main part of Tanya
+The Book For Benoinim – The main part of Tanya

 In the main part of the Tanya we learn human potential as well as what is considered not rising to our potential.

 We get a clear understanding of who we are and more importantly what we are capable of achieving.

 You may think, “Well this is a liability, why should I learn what G-d expects from me, for then I will be knowledgeable, and knowledge brings responsibility.
 Am I not better off without the knowledge and responsibility?”

-The Emperor happily obliged proud to show off the view of Rome from his palace rooftop.
-The palace roof was flat and the Rabbi was shown the view of Rome.
+The Emperor happily obliged, proud to show off the view of Rome from his palace rooftop.
+The palace roof was flat, and the Rabbi was shown the view of Rome.
 Then the Rabbi asked to see what was directly under the rooftop.
-As the Emperor did not wish to fall off he could not show the Rabbi what was at the bottom of the very edge.
+As the Emperor did not wish to fall off, he could not show the Rabbi what was at the bottom of the very edge.

-After reading and internalizing the main part of Tanya I actually removed a lot of unnecessary guilt which is caused by people not properly understanding the difference between right and wrong; right and wrong thoughts, speech, and actions.
-Getting to know what G-d expects from us is not only not a liability, it is a great benefit, for G-d’s standards are achievable.
+After reading and internalizing the main part of Tanya, I actually removed a lot of unnecessary guilt which is caused by people not properly understanding the difference between right and wrong; right and wrong thoughts, speech, and actions.
+Getting to know what G-d expects from us, is not only not a liability, it is a great benefit, for G-d’s standards are achievable!

 Man’s Mission Statement

-The Tanya begins with the statement, that G-d administers an oath to all souls prior to coming into this world: “Be good and not bad and even if the entire world tells you that you are good, consider yourself as you are bad.”
+The Tanya begins with the statement that G-d administers an oath to all souls prior to coming into this world: “Be good and not bad, and even if the entire world tells you that you are good, consider yourself as you are bad.”

-The first part of this statement makes sense, however the second part seems a bit strange for two reasons: elsewhere it says that one should not consider oneself as bad, secondly we know there is an important principle in Judaism that G-d wants us to be happy giving people.
-He wants us to do Mitzvos / the commandments happily, because we want to do them, and because we believe in them, not because we fear G-d or other people; if this is the case, then if a person considers themselves as a bad person, they will immediately feel down and this lack of energy or depression will certainly contradict the principle to be happy.
+The first part of this statement makes sense, however the second part seems a bit strange for two reasons: elsewhere it says that one should not consider oneself as bad; secondly we know there is an important principle in Judaism that G-d wants us to be happy giving people.
+He wants us to do Mitzvos / the commandments happily, because we want to do them, and because we believe in them, not because we fear G-d or other people; if this is the case, then if a person considers themselves as a bad person, they will immediately feel down and this lack of energy or depression, will certainly contradict the principle to be happy.

-Conversely, if a person does not care if they are bad this could lead to what is called irreverence whereby they are not bothered by the wrong they do.
+Conversely, if a person does not care if they are bad, this could lead to what is called irreverence, whereby they are not bothered by the wrong they do.
 So we all agree a person must be good and not bad, however how should a person consider themselves, as a good person or a bad person?

 Five Categories of People

 The first level and the second level have subcategories, as there is a completely righteous person and an incompletely righteous person; the second category has a subcategory as there is an evil person [i.e. completely wicked] and a wicked person [i.e. still has good in him] as will soon be explained.

 A New Question

 Then a new question is asked, how can we even say there are righteous and wicked people as G-d does not determine if a person will be good or wicked; this is a personal choice.

 The Common Definition of Righteous, Wicked, and Benoinie

-In general, we think of this similar to how a person who wins a court case is called righteous or cleared of the crime, while someone who loses is considered wicked or guilty, and a person who has equal merits and demerits / hung-jury, is a Benoini.
+In general, we think of this similar to how a person who wins a court case is called righteous or cleared of the crime, while someone who loses is considered wicked or guilty, and a person who has equal merits and demerits / “hung-jury,” is a Benoini.